 Standard Description: The Silver Laced Wyandotte chicken is the parent variety of the Wyandotte family.
 The true origin is shrouded in mystery.
 The Dark Brahma and Spangled Hamburgs were used by the originator of the “American Sebright,” which was evidenced by the cropping out of the Hamburg comb and Dark Brahma color markings in some of the earlier Eastern strains.

-Popular Use: Eggs and meat
+Popular Use: Great brown egg layer and meat bird.

 It really isn’t a Wyandotte chicken if it is: All general breed disqualifications apply.

 “Because the comb lies close to the head, it is not subject to frostbite as a bird with a single comb.
 If you exhibit poultry, you may notice that the Wyandotte breed is quite popular in colder climates such as the Upper Midwest.” — Don Monke (Backyard Poultry, June / July 2012)

 “They are consistent, reliable layers, are resilient to illness, and have a good sturdy body.
 The Wyandotte have such a pleasant disposition, and I rarely see them participating in any flock pecking drama.
 They are not particularly fond of being cuddled, but they are fairly tame and friendly.”— Janet Garman of Timber Creek Farm.

 Presented by: Greenfire Farms